Tiam1994/ARPortal/README.md

 # ARPortal

-### Info
+## Info
-Current project created in Unity 2022.3.20f1
+- Current project created in Unity 2022.3.20f1
+- This project uses Git LFS to manage large files.
+Make sure you have Git LFS installed before cloning the repository.
+Otherwise you will only get pointers to large files and the project may not work properly.

 ## Requirements
 - Unity version 2022.3+